Asabeneh/30-Days-Of-Python/15_Day/15_python_type_error.md

 >>>
 ```

-As you can see from the above error, it says that name age is not defined.
+As you can see from the message above, name age is not defined.
 Yes, it is true.
-We did define an age variable but we were trying to print it as if we declare it.
-Now, lets fix this by declaring age variable and assigning with a value.
+We did not define an age variable but we were trying to print it out as if we had had declared it.
+Now, lets fix this by declaring it and assigning with a value.

 ```py
 Last login: Tue Dec  3 15:20:41 on ttys002